- alwayson_ddl_executed -

 Bytes Received from Replica/sec

-Number of bytes received from the availability replica per second.
-Pings and status updates will generate network traffic even on databases with no user updates.
+Pings and status updates will generate network traffic even on databases with

 Bytes Sent to Replica/sec

-Number of bytes sent to the remote availability replica per second.
-On the primary replica this is the number of bytes sent to the secondary replica.
-On the secondary replica this is the number of bytes sent to the primary replica.
+replica.
+On the secondary replica this is the number of bytes sent to the

 Bytes Sent to Transport/sec